szweibel/workshops/python.md

 <CodeEditor>
-library = ["Orlando", "Confessions of the Fox", "These Waves of Girls"] response = input("What do you want to do with your books today? ") response = response.lower() if response == "sort":
+library = ["Orlando", "Confessions of the Fox", "These Waves of Girls"] response = input("What do you want to do with your books today?") response = response.lower() if response == "sort":
     library.sort()